Singapore increasing checks on F&B outlets' Covid-19 measures during festive period

 "Covid-19 remains a grave threat and we must remain vigilant even during the festive period," MSE noted.

-Meanwhile, Commonwealth Capital, which runs F&B brands such as PastaMania and Kraftwich, said that when its restaurants are at full seating capacity, customers are encouraged not to mingle or wait in line.
+Meanwhile, Commonwealth Capital, which runs F&B brands such as PastaMania and Kraftwich, said customers are encouraged not to mingle or wait in line when its restaurants are at full seating capacity.
 Its staff must also ensure all service and kitchen towels are changed every hour.

-Following the announcement of Phase Three, F&B businesses told The Business Times that although the relaxation of Covid-19 restrictions may come too late to lift Christmas revenue, they anticipate a positive impact in the new year, especially for family dinners during Chinese New Year.
+Following the announcement of Phase Three, F&B businesses told The Business Times this week that although the relaxation of Covid-19 restrictions may come too late to lift Christmas revenue, they anticipate a positive impact in the new year, especially for Chinese New Year family dinners.

 BT is now on Telegram!